ElianaWassermann/CVDataScience/index.md

 ### <img src="https://user-images.githubusercontent.com/57723790/80699903-1ac8e380-8add-11ea-9a36-9ebe3c0be098.png" alt="drawing" width="30" style="display: inline-block; margin: 2"/> Objectives

 <p align="justify">I am dynamic, creative, curious, and eager to learn.
-I am also autonomous, proactive,  also I enjoy working in groups, especially when they are conformed by people from different environments and fields of expertise.</p>
+I am also autonomous, proactive, and enjoy working in groups, especially when they are conformed by people from different environments and fields of expertise.</p>

 <p align="justify">I have experience in data management and analysis.
 I am comfortable working in Python and R environments, as well as with SQL.